MiddelkoopT/ohpc-container/ReadMe.md

 # OpenHPC 3.x with Slurm running Rocky9 in a container

 This is a simple single-user container environment for learning Slurm on OpenHPC 3.x with Rocky9.
+If you want a full virtual cluster with provisioning checkout my other project https://github.com/MiddelkoopT/ohpc-jetstream2.

 The cluster contains a head node, login node, and 8 compute nodes as separate containers with a shared docker network and shared docker storage.
 Shared storage is in /data.